 The word "garnet" comes from the Latin "granus" meaning "grain", in reference to the somewhat rounded shape of its crystals but also to the seeds of a very mature grenade.
 Many discoveries had taken before garnet is not simply associated with the red color, but also with a multitude of colors.

 The childhood of discoveries

-Philippe Tournaire likes to sublimate these gifts from nature by placing for example a red-for-a-hearted garnet called Rhodolite, as a central stone in the heart of a unique creation, or even by completing a harmony of colors with small calibers of lively green grenats called tsavororites .
-Large is the extent of the charm that grenats give off: from purple to red-orange, from pink to red tinged with brown via yellow-orange or even bright green, the green-emerald ... there is for everyone tastes and all budgets!
+Philippe Tournnaire likes to sublimate these gifts from nature by placing for example a red-for-a-hearted garnet called Rhodolite, as a central stone in the heart of a unique creation, or by completing a harmony of colors with small calibers of lively green grenats called tsavorores .
+Large is the extent of the charm that grenats give off: from purple to red-orange, from pink to red tinged with brown via yellow-orange or even bright green, the green-threw ... there is for everyone Tastes and all budgets!
 And as in all large families, everyone is distinguished by their characteristics born from their own journey, while starting from the same foundations!

 Grenats: a group, species, varieties

 All the grenats Share the same crystalline structure, namely that their crystals are cubic in its raw state, with a slightly rounded appearance.
 Only their chemical composition differs somewhat depending on the species and varieties.
 Their hardness oscillates between 6.5 and 7.5 on a scale of 1 to 10, 10 being that of the diamond.
 Out of more than twenty species, there are 5 adults as being the best known on the market: pyrope, Almandin, Spessartite, Grossular and Andradite.
 One of the peculiarities of the Grenats comes from the fact that many of them actually constitute the fruit of a mixture between 2 or more species.
 This is how garnet rhodolite (dark red variety with red-row tinged with purple) was born from the association of Pyrope and Almandin, in the same way as most red grenats.